-Trump administration officials downplay guidance from health experts as they push to reopen schools
+CDC will issue new guidance on school openings, Pence says, after criticism from Trump

 “We can’t let our kids fall behind academically,” Pence said.

-Labor Secretary Eugene Scalia argued that reopening schools was important so that parents can schedule their work days “in a predictable manner,” while Health and Human Services Secretary Alex Azar said “reopening schools safely may be the single most important thing that we can do to support healthy families during this pandemic.”
+Labor Secretary Eugene Scalia argued that reopening schools was important so that parents can schedule their workdays “in a predictable manner,” while Health and Human Services Secretary Alex Azar said “reopening schools safely may be the single most important thing that we can do to support healthy families during this pandemic.”

-“Reopening schools comes with some risk, but there are risks to keeping kids at home too,” he said.
+“Reopening schools comes with some risk, but there are risks to keeping kids at home, too,” he said.
 “At home, kids aren’t benefiting from social stimulation.
-They may be falling behind and learning.
+They may be falling behind in learning.
 They may be more vulnerable to abuse that goes unreported by the mandatory reporters in our school system.
 They may not be getting special services.”

-Redfield, meanwhile, sought to downplay the risks of a virus that has had a disproportionate impact on older Americans.
+Redfield, meanwhile, sought to play down the risks of a virus that has had a disproportionate impact on older Americans.

 “Clearly, the ability of this virus to cause significant illness in children is very, very, very, very limited,” he said.